-A pan-European consortium has celebrated ‘breaking the ground’ in Sweden for its new data centre project.
+A pan-European consortium has celebrated ‘breaking the ground' in Sweden for its new data center project.

-Located in Boden, Sweden (and hence the data centre is named Boden Type DC One), the goal is to build the prototype of the most energy and cost-efficient data centre in the world.
+Located in Boden, Sweden (and hence the data center is named Boden Type DC One), the goal is to build the prototype of the most energy and cost-efficient data center in the world.

 The project was initiated in October 2017 after being funded by the European Union's Horizon 2020 research and innovation programme.
 The prototype facility will accommodate 500 kW of IT load and is expected to be up and running by the end of the year.

 Boden Type DC One has a budget of approximately €3 million over 36 months in which the experimental data center will combine technologies innovatively to test and validate feasibility of a highly energy efficient and environmentally friendly prototype in real operation.

 ”The project is giving us a unique opportunity to look at how we can optimise the installation, operation and maintenance of our cooling systems by using a mix of analysis and technologies to improve efficiency for the industry,” says EcoCooling managing director Alan Beresford.

 According to the consortium members, particular focal points of the project will be workload balancing, airflow efficiency, and modularity.